 Breaking Down the Skilled Feat

-This is a pretty easy feat to breakdown from the PHB because it is one single sentence.
+This is a pretty easy feat to breakdown from the PHB because the Skilled Feat is the only one in all of 5E that is one single sentence.

 Directly from the Player’s Handbook:

 You gain proficiency in any combination of three skills or tools of your choice.5E Player’s Handbook, p.170